thibaut-neoledge/azure-docs.fr-fr/articles/cloud-services/cloud-services-enable-communication-role-instances.md

 <properties
-pageTitle="Communication pour les rôles dans Cloud Services | Microsoft Azure" description="Dans Cloud Services, des points de terminaison (http, https, tcp, udp) peuvent être associés aux instances de rôle pour faciliter la communication avec l’extérieur ou entre instances de rôle." services="cloud-services" documentationCenter="" authors="Thraka"
+pageTitle="Communication for Roles in Cloud Services | Microsoft Azure" description="Role instances in Cloud Services can have endpoints (http, https, tcp, udp) defined for them that communicate with the outside or between other role instances." services="cloud-services" documentationCenter="" authors="Thraka"